selfdriven-foundation/selfdriven-university/README.md

 ### Universities in the Intelligence Age.

 > A model university for the intelligence age.
+> Students that are entering university today will finish in a vastly altered world.

 ### Status
 - Research & Development